lucas-albers-lz4/lazypythonbench/docs/comparison_approach.md

-Test Result Comparison Strategy
+# Test Result Comparison Strategy

-The comparison is primarily implemented in two key functions: generate_version_comparison_report() and validate_and_compare_test_files().
+The comparison is primarily implemented in two key functions:
-Core Comparison Approach
-Dual Format Analysis
+`generate_version_comparison_report()`
+and `validate_and_compare_test_files()`.
-The tool processes both JSON and XML test result files Each Python version gets a comprehensive analysis in both formats This allows cross-validation and provides multiple perspectives on test results
+The tool processes both JSON and XML test result files.
+Each Python version gets a comprehensive analysis in both formats.
+This allows cross-validation and provides multiple perspectives on test results.

 ## Core Comparison Methodology